rohtett/myportfolio/README.md

 ### All Pages
 - [x] Fully operational menu which links to all pages of the website, including hover information since they are icons as opposed to named menu headers
-- [ ]
+- [x] Changing layout for various viewport sizes.
 ### index.html
 - [x] A working "accordion"-style information display, which allows easy navigation between information without taking up a lot of room.
 ### portfolio.html
-- [ ] Thumbnails of portfolio's website pages.
+- [x] Thumbnails of portfolio's website pages.
-- [ ] Slider or scrolling information layout to ease the process of looking through the information.
+- [x] Slider or scrolling information layout to ease the process of looking through the information.
 ### contact-me.html
 - [x] Working form output which allows the user to contact the owner.
 - [x] e-mail input field, following the HTML5 standard e-mail input format.